frappe/erpnext_documentation/user/manual/en/projects/timesheet-against-project.md

 To bill Customer based on Timesheet, check "Is Billable" in the Timesheet created against Project and Task.
 To learn more about billing Customer from Timesheet, click [here](/docs/user/manual/en/projects/timesheet/sales-invoice-from-timesheet.html).

-User can also make invoice against timesheet by selecting the project on the invoice.
+User can also make invoice against timesheet by selecting the Project on the invoice.
 System will fetch the records from the timesheet based on selected project, for mode detail check below video
 <iframe width="560" height="315" src="https://www.youtube.com/embed/hVAjtOFFhDI" frameborder="0" allowfullscreen></iframe>

 ####Project Costing